Accessibility at Mass Audubon

 * At sanctuaries with horses (Drumlin Farm), we cannot allow miniature horses to accompany service animal handlers due to the potential health risk to both the miniature horse and to our animals.

-Our staff are trained in connecting people of all abilities to the outdoors so you can enjoy our wildlife sanctuaries in safe, accessible, and rewarding ways.
+Our staff are trained in connecting people of all abilities to the outdoors so everyone can enjoy our wildlife sanctuaries in safe, accessible, and rewarding ways.
+For any of the programs below, please contact your local wildlife sanctuary to learn more or get involved.

 Vocational-Transitional Internships